dnsimple/dnsimple-support/content/articles/whois-privacy.markdown

 ##### Enable WHOIS Privacy from the domain page {#enable-whois-domain-page}

 1. Log into DNSimple with your user credentials.
-1. Click on your avatar on the top-right, and on the drop-down menu select the account.
+1. If you have more than one account, select the relevant one.
-1. On the top-nav menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
+1. On the header click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
 1. Scroll down to the _Contact_ card.
 It will display information about whether the WHOIS Privacy service is enabled.

     ![WHOIS Privacy card](/files/whoisprivacy-domain-card-disabled.png)